pawelptak/raspberrypi-server/README.md

 6. (optional) If everything works you can disable Immich automatic database backup by going to `http://your-immich-address/admin/system-settings` and unchecking the automatic database backup option.

-7. To restore data from a certain point, refer to the (restoring)(https://immich.app/docs/guides/template-backup-script/#restoring) section.
+7. To restore data from a certain point, refer to the [restoring](https://immich.app/docs/guides/template-backup-script/#restoring) section.
 You restored data will be in the temporary mountpoint that you create.
 After restoring the data, unmount the mountpoint.

-For restoring the immich database itself, keep in mind the [restoring](https://immich.app/docs/guides/template-backup-script/#restoring) section of the docs.
-The `dump.sql.gz` that you need to perform it, should be in the mountpoint mentioned earlier.
-Good luck and may God be with you when doing it.
+For restoring the immich database itself, keep in mind the [Manual Backup and Restore](https://immich.app/docs/administration/backup-and-restore/#manual-backup-and-restore) section of the docs (The "Restore" part).
+They mention a `dump.sql.gz` file but we have just a .sql file backed up, so idk?
+Good luck and may God be with you when doing the restore part.